Buddha-nature: Tibetan Buddhism

-The Gelug school of Tibetan Buddhism favors what is called the rangtong interpretation of Prasaṅgika Madhyamaka philosophy.
-They thus interpret buddha-nature as an expedient term for the emptiness of inherent existence.
-Other schools, especially the Jonang, and Kagyu have tended to accept the shentong, "other-empty", Madhyamaka philosophy, which discerns an Absolute which "is empty of adventitious defilements which are intrinsically other than it, but is not empty of its own inherent existence".
+This interpretation is sometimes called the rangtong interpretation of Prasaṅgika Madhyamaka.
+This view interprets the buddha-nature teaching as an expedient way to talk about the emptiness of inherent existence and should not be taken literally.
+Other schools, especially the Jonang, and some within the Kagyu tradition have tended to accept the shentong ("other-empty") philosophy, which discerns an ultimate reality which "is empty of adventitious defilements which are intrinsically other than it, but is not empty of its own inherent existence".
+Shentong influenced interpretations tend to rely heavily on the buddha-nature sutras to balance the negative dialectics of Madhyamaka.

-These interpretations of the tathagatagarbha-teachings has been a matter of intensive debates in Tibet.
+These interpretations of the tathagatagarbha-teachings have been a matter of intensive debates in Tibetan Buddhism down to this day.